StarpTech/ghconfig/README.md

 This directory follows the same structure as your `.github` folder.
 All files are handled as a [Go template](https://golang.org/pkg/text/template/) and you have access to the full [Repository](https://pkg.go.dev/github.com/google/go-github/v32/github?tab=doc#Repository) object of the [go-github](https://pkg.go.dev/github.com/google/go-github) library and to all utility functions of [sprig](http://masterminds.github.io/sprig/).

-## Example:
+## Examples:

-Sync your workflows and the dependabot:
+Sync your workflow and the dependabot file:
 ```
 $ ghconfig sync

 ?
 Please select all repositories:  [Use arrows to move, space to select, <right> to all, <left> to none, type to filter]
-  [ ]  StarpTech/profiling-nodejs
-  [ ]  StarpTech/go-web
-  [ ]  StarpTech/next-localization
 > [X]  StarpTech/shikaka

 Repository         Files                 Url